Albrtito/ObsidianNotes/02-Atomic/1739196838 - DB Relational dynamics.md

 + **Binary operators:** Applied to two relation
 + **Bin.
 Compatible:** Applied to two relations but:
 	+ Must have the same degree
 	+ Must have the same data nature (two by two).
-We call this being compatible Unary operators of relational Algebra:
+We call this being compatible.
+Unary operators of relational Algebra:
 1. **Selection:**
 $$